puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/preview-help.md

 All output (except the summary report intended for human use) is written in JSON format to allow further processing with tools like 'jq' (JSON query).

-The output is written to a subdirectory named after the node of the directory appointed by the setting 'preview_outputdir':
+The output is written to a subdirectory named after the node of the directory appointed by the setting 'preview_outputdir' (defaults to '$vardir/preview'):

     |- "$preview_output-dir"
     |  |